Healing Well: Reconnect with your Life After Cancer

 Who should not participate in the Joy Boots Yoga and Talk group?

 People who have been instructed by their physician to avoid exercise, should not participate.

 If you are in a state of acute emotional distress and need more active intervention from mental health professionals, I will recommend that you seek assistance in your area.

 The groups are not meant to be a substitute for ongoing in person individual psychotherapy, face to face social support, or advice from medical providers.

 If you are feeling suicidal, I want you to have the attentive support you need from practitioners in your community.
 Please contact the National Suicide Hotline for referrals online or at 800-273-8255 or call 911.

 Do you offer free services?

 Yes.
 Subscribe to my mailing list for a free weekly video or blog especially for cancer survivors.
 You may also want to participate in the Webinars or in my weekly Yoga Warriors Wednesday Class in Austin, Texas.

-Also, check out the American Cancer Society; Cancer Survivors’ Network; CancerCare for other free support services.*
+Also, check out Re: Cancer, the American Cancer Society, Cancer Survivors’ Network, and CancerCare for other free support services.